AISquaredInc/aisquared/README.md

   - The `MulticlassClassification` object is a postprocessing class for models which perform multiclass classification.
 The class is instantiated with a label map only.
 - `ObjectDetection`
   - The `ObjectDetection` object is a postprocessing class for models which perform object detection.
 The class is instantiated with a label map and a cutoff value for identification.

+### aisquared.config.rendering

+The `aisquared.config.rendering` subpackage contains the following objects:

 - `ImageRendering`
   - The `ImageRendering` object is a rendering class for rendering single predictions on images.
 - `ObjectRendering`
   - The `ObjectRendering` object is a rendering class for rendering object detection predictions on images.
 - `WordRendering`
   - The `WordRendering` object is a rendering class for rendering highlights, underlines, or badges on individual words.
-- `PopOutNLPRendering`
+- `DocumentRendering`
-  - The `PopOutNLPRendering` object is a rendering class for rendering document predictions.
+  - The `DocumentRendering` object is a rendering class for rendering document predictions.

 ### Preprocessing Steps